bhushangahire/seopener/README.markdown

 For proper background processing of your SEO data, you will need to install a background processing engine of some kind.
 There are many different flavors, but the one that I have used and recommend is Workling (with Starling).
 I wrote about our experience with Workling/Starling [here](http://transfs.com/devblog/2009/04/06/goodbye-backgroundrb-hello-workling-starling/).

 To hook up your own background processing engine, you will need to subclass the generic worker class in SEOpener, and provide your own glue code.
 Take a look at the Seo::NaiveWorker class for a rough example of how to do this.
-Once you have created your own worker subclass (which must reside in the Seo:: module namespace), then you can hook it up by specifying the class in your environment.rb config:
+Once you have created your own worker subclass (which must reside in the Seo:: module namespace), then you can hook it up by specifying the class in your seopener.yml config:

-    Seo::Config.background_worker = :my_custom_worker
+    background_worker:  :my_custom_worker

 For an example of using SEOpener with Workling, see the Seo::WorklingWorker class.
 It is designed to work with an SeoWorker Workling class, that contains most of the updating logic from Seo::GenericWorker.